jagajaga/FP-Course-ITMO/README.md

 This course is always under development and always improving constantly because there's no limit for the best Haskell course.

-You can always contact via fp.ctd.itmo [at] serokell.io
+You can always contact us via fp.ctd.itmo [at] serokell.io

 ## Course plan